Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Cons

-- Premium pricing, more for established brands
+- Premium pricing, better suited to established brands

 - Percentage-based revenue share can get expensive